Early Life and Education of George Clooney: A Complete Timeline

 March 2016: Meeting with Syrian Refugees and Angela Merkel

-In March 2016, George Clooney and his wife Amal met with Syrian refugees in Berlin and later with German Chancellor Angela Merkel to thank her for Germany's open-door policy towards refugees.
+In March 2016, George Clooney and his wife Amal met with Syrian refugees living in Berlin to mark the fifth anniversary of the conflict, and subsequently met with German chancellor Angela Merkel to thank her for Germany's open-door policy regarding refugees.

-In April 2016, George Clooney visited Armenia to commemorate the 101st anniversary of the Armenian Genocide, as part of the 100 Lives Initiative, which supports recognition and prevention of genocides.
+In April 2016, George Clooney visited Armenia to commemorate the 101st anniversary of the Armenian Genocide.
+He supports the recognition of the Armenian Genocide and is a chief associate of the 100 Lives Initiative and launched the Aurora Prize.

 In 2016, George Clooney endorsed Hillary Clinton for the presidential election.

-On February 9, 2017, it was reported on The Talk that Amal Clooney was pregnant with twins.
+On February 9, 2017, it was reported that Amal Clooney was pregnant with twins on the CBS talk show, The Talk.

 Loading Video...